solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 13.5% Feldspar-like substance (A)
 84.0% Augite mineral (B).

-Both of the latter (A and B) would come up with a composition as follows:
+Both of the latter (A and B) have come up with a composition as follows:

 | A | B
 Silica | 66 | 86